dorkodu/sage/sage.md

 }
 ```

-And here is the definition of Occupation entity :
+And here is the definition of `Occupation` type :

 ```scss
 entity Occupation {